roxanageambasu/roxanageambasu.github.io/01-research.md

 In our model, services and applications are held accountable for their actions and are explicitly constructed to protect user privacy.
 To forge this new web ecosystem, we design, build, and evaluate:

-* <i>New transparency tools</i> that increase society's oversight regarding how applications use personal data in order to detect and deter unfair and deceptive practices;
+* **New transparency tools** that increase society's oversight regarding how applications use personal data in order to detect and deter unfair and deceptive practices;

-* <i>New development tools</i> that assist programmers in building applications that are privacy-preserving by design; and
+* **New development tools** that assist programmers in building applications that are privacy-preserving by design; and

-* <i>New abstractions for responsible data management</i> that promote and facilitate a more rigorous and selective approach to data collection and retention.
+* **New abstractions for responsible data management** that promote and facilitate a more rigorous and selective approach to data collection and retention.